Palais du Louvre – A Royal Residence Turned into the World’s Best Museum

 Here’s a peek inside the Louvre Palace: our favourite rooms, halls, and galleries of the best museum in the world!

-The construction of the Louvre started in the 12th century under the rule of King Philippe Auguste, who wanted better protection for Paris before leaving for the crusades.
+The construction of the Louvre Castle started in the 12th century under the rule of King Philippe Auguste, who wanted better protection for Paris before leaving for the Crusades.

-This first Louvre building was square in plan, with circular defensive towers and an imposing central keep.
-The Louvre was separated and protected from the Seine by a moat fed with the river’s waters.
+This Medieval Louvre Castle was square in plan, with circular defensive towers and an imposing central keep.
+The Louvre was separated and protected from the Seine River by a moat fed with the River’s waters.

 After a great mise en scène (staging) work, visitors can see part of the foundations of that first Louvre fortress, the moat, and also parts of the defensive towers.